 The first batch of 25 cozy caps were made, packaged, and delivered to local cancer patients and survivors who had lost their hair.
 The response was overwhelmingly positive!
 People who received the hats couldn't believe they were free and handmade by someone who cared.
 The loving act of making a cap for an unknown friend was almost, if not more impactful, than the physical warmth and style the caps themselves provide.
 (This is where the term "warming hearts and heads" comes from, which is still used to this day.)
 Christine remembers feeling so good while making and delivering the caps that she thought other crocheters and knitters might like to make them in their spare time as well.
 She reached out to friends and family offering to teach the new recruits to knit and crochet.
 Everyone loved contributing and soon Knots of Love was granted their 501c3 charity status so that all donations became 100% tax deductible.

 As the Knots of Love army of knitters and crocheters worked to make and deliver caps, Christine quickly noticed that the more caps delivered, the bigger the need grew.
 Thankfully, volunteers started showing up asking to help and more people joined to make caps.
 By the end of year one, the group's goal of providing 10,000 free hats was exceeded by 2,000+!
 Success!
-The team quickly built a distribution network from scratch and are now regularly delivering caps and blankets to 563 locations in the USA -- and have warmed more than 330,000 hearts and heads so far!
+The team quickly built a distribution network from scratch and are now regularly delivering caps and blankets to over 580 locations in the USA -- and have warmed the hearts and heads of more than 1/2 a million people!

 Over the last decade, Knots of Love and its fantastical team have continued to tirelessly make, receive, ship, and deliver fun/fashionable/stylish/loving/cozy/cute/special caps to over a quarter million individuals, cancer centers, oncologist’s offices, and infusion centers across the country.
 Recently, Knots of Love started making and distributing NICU blankets and caps to babies in need.